 I love my hometown – I am extremely proud of where I come from.
-I have always wanted to pursue higher education and knew I wanted to study something that interested me but I only found my passion when I started college and chose Criminology as one of my options.
-I loved studying it so much that I decided to enrol onto BSc (Hons) Criminology here at Sunderland.
-Before I started university, I attended Sunderland’s Summer School which really showed me how much fun learning could be, and I knew I definitely wanted to study here.
-I am now currently studying MSc Inequality and Society, a course I heard about at my graduation ceremony from my undergraduate degree.
+I had always wanted to pursue Higher Education and knew I wanted to study something that interested me, but I only found my passion when I started college and chose Criminology as one of my options.
+I loved studying it so much that I decided to enrol onto the BSc (Hons) Criminology here at Sunderland.
+Before I started university, I attended the summer school, which really showed me how much fun learning could be and I knew I definitely wanted to study here.
+I am now studying for the MSc Inequality and Society, a course I heard about at my graduation ceremony.

 The course is highly engaging – there hasn’t yet been a lecture I haven’t enjoyed and all of the students in my classes actively engage with the material.
-The jump from Bachelors to Masters degree was something I was initially concerned about and I struggled a little at the beginning, but the support from the lecturers is astounding and I have no fear about asking for help because I know they only want you to exceed.
-Furthermore, the programme leader is making huge efforts to ensure there are opportunities for us all to thrive, for example dissertation workshops and a possible writing retreat is in the works.
-I am focusing my dissertation research around Islamophobia online, looking at how hateful ideas are reproduced and what the affects are on the Muslim community.
+The jump from an undergraduate to a postgraduate degree was something I was initially concerned about and I struggled a little at the beginning, but the support from the lecturers is astounding and I have no fear about asking for help because I know they only want you to succeed.
+The programme leader is also making huge efforts to ensure there are opportunities for us all to thrive, for example, there are dissertation workshops and a possible writing retreat is also in the works.
+I am focusing my dissertation research around Islamophobia online, looking at how hateful ideas are reproduced and what the effects are on the Muslim community.

 While studying, I have been working closely with the Sunderland Futures team; they have been amazing, helping me find out what kind of work I want to pursue once I graduate and have helped me with volunteering.
-I have been lucky enough to be one out of 27 students who are working with Northumbria Police on their first student volunteering scheme with the university, allowing me to get an insight on what it is like to work with Northumbria police.
-Hopefully, this volunteering experience will lead to me finding a career path within the police force, where I can use my skills gained from both of the courses I have studied at the university.
+I have been lucky enough to be one out of 27 students who are working with Northumbria Police on their first student volunteering scheme with the University, allowing me to get an insight into what it's like to work in the police force.
+Hopefully, this volunteering experience will lead to me finding a career path where I can use my skills gained from both of the courses I have studied at university.

 The experience I have had at Sunderland has been amazing and something I’ll cherish forever.”